-It’s time for Watershed Center for the Ceramic Arts to enhance the artist residency experience by improving our campus facilities.
-The Watershed NOW campaign will create new spaces that inspire bold artistic practice and community.
+Since 2016, the Watershed NOW capital campaign has enhanced the artist experience by improving our campus facilities.
+Generous support from visionary donors enabled us to create new spaces that inspire bold artistic practice and host programs year-round.

 Phase I: Project planning, feasibility study and conceptual facility designs, 2015-2017

 Phase 2: Purchase and renovation of the Joan Pearson Watkins House, 2018-2019

 - This restored historic home holds Watershed’s Barkan Gallery, which offers space for exhibitions, lectures, and events.
 Watershed’s administrative offices are also located in the house.

 Phase 3: Construction of the Studio Annex, 2020

 - The Annex includes a multimedia workshop and flexible space for material storage and maintenance work.

 - The 7,500 square foot, ADA-compliant studio supports an expanded residency and workshop season.
 Features include a state-of-the-art filtration and ventilation system, spacious glaze area, custom spray booth, plaster room, and a single-level floor plan offering a seamless transition between studio and kilns.

 Phase 5: The Commons design and construction, 2022-2024

 - The Commons will replace the existing Thompson Hall.
 The plan includes a dining hall and multi-purpose gathering area for artists, commercial kitchen, and ADA-accessible artist housing.